Rohan17rp/Chess-game-using-C/README.md

 Press ctrl, shift an '+' key together to expand screen back again

 Future Tasks :-
-1. Get Legal Moves (including legal moves after check)
+1. Get Legal Moves (including legal moves after check mate)
 2. Make attack bitboards or some other way of calculating pins
 3. Loop attack possibilities till time taken is not much
 4. Test it against custom inputs and correct errors if any
-5. Convert characters used as denotion to something more easy to understand (confusion in pawn piece occurs currently as 'p' and 'P' look similar on board)
-6. Try to improve time taken by bot for each move
+5. Try to improve time taken by bot for each move
-7. If time permits switch code to Glade
+6. If time permits switch code to Glade